 Every morning we caught the first boat to one of the other inhabited islands; St Agnus was our first and we were not disappointed.

-It was a perfect introduction to the unspoilt nature of these islands that gave us such a stark contrast to our lives in London.
+It was a perfect introduction to the unspoiled nature of these islands that gave us such a stark contrast to our lives in London.
 St Agnus is exceptionally peaceful yet perfectly untamed.
-Walking shoes, or at least sturdy trainers, are a must to walk around the island especially if the thought of Troytown ice cream beckons, which is made on the island’s very own little dairy.
+Walking shoes, or at least sturdy trainers, are a must to walk around the island.
+Especially if the thought of Troytown ice cream beckons, which is made on the island’s very own little dairy.
 Ice cream in hand, explore the rocky outcrops to the west to tranquil beaches in the more sheltered coves.

 We loved St Agnus for its raw simplicitity and it was our favourite until……